| [ Homepage | Publications | TeXmacs | Mathemagix ] |

 is

-Note: the submission process of this paper turned out to be abnormally long: 9 rounds!
-Contrary to what is stated on the journal version, the first submission took place on 1998, March 19.
+Note: the submission process of this paper turned out to be very long (9 rounds!).
+Contrary to what is stated in the journal version, the first submission took place on 1998, March 19.